debchn/shopify-app/README.md

 ## Editor

-It is recommended that you use [VS Code](https://code.visualstudio.com) as text editor with this project.
+It is recommended that you use [VS Code](https://code.visualstudio.com) as a text editor with this project.

-`.vscode` contains the recommended editor settings and the extensions you should install for in editor linting and prettier formating setup.
+`.vscode` contains the recommended editor settings and the extensions you should install for in-editor linting and prettier formatting setup.

 ## Shopify App Authentication

-For general information on how to authenticate an Shopify app, follow document here: https://help.shopify.com/en/api/getting-started/authentication
+For general information on how to authenticate an Shopify app, follow the document here: https://help.shopify.com/en/api/getting-started/authentication

-For setting up in this project, follow steps below.
+For setting up your project, follow the steps below.

 #### Step 1

-To setup Shopify app authentication, copy and paste `.env.example` and rename it to `.env` (if the file don't exist already)
+To setup Shopify app authentication, copy and paste `.env.example` and rename it to `.env` (if the file doesn't exist already).

 #### Step 2

-Make sure the `.env` are filled in with the correct Shopify app credentials in `SHOPIFY_API_KEY`, `SHOPIFY_SECRET`
+Make sure that `.env` has the correct Shopify app credentials filled in for the variables `SHOPIFY_API_KEY` and `SHOPIFY_SECRET`.

-If there is a development shop you like to use, update the value in `TEST_SHOP`
+If there is a development shop you like to use, update the value in `TEST_SHOP`.

 #### Step 3

-Update `config/app.js` => `scopes` with the list of permission this app needs using values from this document https://help.shopify.com/en/api/getting-started/authentication/oauth/scopes
+Update `config/app.js` => `scopes` with the list of permissions this app needs using values from this document https://help.shopify.com/en/api/getting-started/authentication/oauth/scopes

 #### Step 4

-Run `yarn` && `yarn dev` and view the page in browser to install the app in your test shop.
+Run `yarn` && `yarn dev` and view the page in a browser to install the app in your test shop.